Robotic helpers? Scientists tout cheap robot that assembles itself

 In this case, it crawls away at a speed of one-tenth of a mile per hour.
 But the engineers have high hopes the low-budget robots will eventually become more useful.

-Wood said they could one day be printed on 3D printers, sold in stores for $100, and programmed to do things such as sweep your porch or detect gas leaks in your neighborhood.
+Wood said they could one day be printed on 3D printers, sold in stores for $100, and programed to do things such as sweep your porch or detect gas leaks in your neighborhood.

 "You would be able to come in, describe what you need in fairly basic terms, and come back an hour later to get your robotic helper," Wood said.